 In 2010, Heritage New Zealand registered the buildings as a Category 1 historic place - the highest level available - citing them as having “set new architectural, social and aesthetic standards for domestic buildings in New Zealand and [recognising them] as one of the most important Modern Movement buildings constructed in this country.”

-The flats were extensively damaged in the February 2011 Canterbury Earthquake, and a long-awaited restoration and strengthening project has recently been completed, which can be followed both on this website and on Facebook at www.facebook.com/dorsetstreetflats.
+The flats were extensively damaged in the February 2011 Canterbury Earthquake, and 2022 saw a long-awaited restoration and strengthening project completed, with the flats again occupied and appreciated by a new generation of residents.